oVirt/ovirt-site/source/feature/engine/vm-icons.html.md

 *   dataURL, IE8 limits content size to 24kB, IE9 full support
 *   File API (File and FileReader objects), since IE10

-Current minimal supported version of IE:

-*   webadmin: 9
-*   userportal: 8

-Hence the functionality can't be fully implemented for all supported browsers.
-Proposed solution:

-*   Limit the icon size to 24kB.
-It should be ok for jpg, gif and 'iconic' graphic in png.
-It can sometimes cause problem for 'photographic' png.
-This restriction allows to **display** VM Icons on all supported browsers.
-Canvas based automatic resize and png -> jpg conversion and be added to help mitigate size limit.
-*   Implement **editing** of VM Icons only for IE10+ and other browser using differed binding `replace-with` tag.
-Editing functionality (side tab in dialogs) wouldn't be visible in IE8 and IE9.
-*   Flash base polyfill can be later used for IE8 and IE9, e.g. [1](http://html5please.com/#file).

 [VM Icon](Category:Feature) [VM Icon](Category:oVirt 3.6 Proposed Feature)